sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 1. As a proof-of-concept on a shitty car you don't care about
 2. Another way to revive your car's failing fuel system

-The main thing with this conversion is this is not a conversion for power but a conversion to make a running car on a different budget than an engine swap or ECU install.
-Carburetors are largely mechanical devices and you got both the positives and negatives that come with using carburetors.
-To name a few, carburetors are dead simple when it comes to their functionality.
-However, it comes at the price of understanding those simple mechanics and relying more on yourself as a home mechanic to diagnose the issues you've made.
+The main thing benefit that comes from a carb conversion is the ability to revive a dying fuel system.
+Carburetors are mechanical devices and you got both the pros and cons in using them.
+They are analog devices, meaning you have to adjust every single detail to perform at its best.
+The simplicity of a carburetor makes it easy to service so long as your problem diagnosis is correct.
+Working on carbs is easy, but figuring out what to fix is the challenge.

-For many cars, this is not a very straightforward process and you will likely go through numerous iterations, failures, and problems that will take more than what this guide, or any guide for that matter, can provide for you.
-It's not that it is exactly difficult, but because it remains undocumented without much information on the web as compared to engine swaps.
-This isn't engine swap complexity, but it can get close if you are rebuilding your fuel system from the ground-up.
-Therefore, as someone that has done a bike carburetor swap, I would suggest trying to stay with your current system, swap to a more common Weber or other DCOE carburetor conversion, or swap an engine in with an ECU completely.
+For this conversion to go well, there will be many failures, and to find the right solution to those failures will take more than what this guide can provide.
+The principles behind the setup is simple, provide air and fuel at the correct ratios, but it's not exactly the most popular swap in the world.
+This isn't engine swap complexity, but it can get close if you are building your own air/fuel system.
+So, as someone that has done a bike carburetor swap, stick with your current fuel system and only do a carb swap to the mainstream Webers, or other DCOE carbs.
 There are no specific positives that warrant a bike swap as your primary option.
+But why did it do it?
+Instant torque.
+A visceral intake sound.
+And it was a lot cheaper than doing an engine swap!

-But, I chose the bike carburetors for a reason: it looked pretty fun!
+But, I chose the bike carburetors for a reason: it looked like a pretty fun challenge!

-~~ Parts and materials for a bike carb conversion
+~~ Parts and materials for a bike carb

-I will try to list as many parts I can remember using but there were so many odds and ends in the end because of tweaking and tuning on my own that I could have forgotten some things.
-This list should be a guideline of what you need, you're definitely going to need more than just what I have here.
+Here is a list of parts I can remember using.
+The number of combinations and solutions to the odds and ends of this project is limitless.
+Thus, use this as a guide instead of an end-all, be-all because you're definitely going to need more than what I have here.

 ### Essential parts